Alak-Das/LightQ/README.md

 ## 1. Project Overview

-The Simple Queue Service is a production-ready Spring Boot application that implements a distributed message queue system.
+The LightQ is a production-ready Spring Boot application that implements a distributed message queue system.
 It enables asynchronous communication between producers and consumers through a RESTful API, with support for multiple isolated consumer groups.

 ### Use Cases